-The seasonal trend decomposition using loess (STL) decomposes a time series into additive components of a long-term trend, a seasonal pattern, and residuals (Cleveland et al., 1990; Cloern and Jassby, 2010; Stow et al., 2015).
-While useful and widely applied, this method also has important limitations.
-STL decomposition does not incorporate explanatory variables besides time, it is defined more as an algorithm of statistical steps than as a coherent statistical model (e.g., Wan et al., 2017), and it does not usually estimate standard errors to allow hypothesis testing (but see Hafen, 2010).
-STL methods may also over-simplify trends into stationary components that do not change over time, e.g., a seasonal estimate that is constant across years.
+STL decomposes a time series into additive components of a long-term trend, a seasonal pattern, and residuals (Cleveland et al., 1990; Cloern, 2018; Cloern and Jassby, 2010; Stow et al., 2015).
+While useful and widely applied, this method does not address all of our requirements.
+STL decomposition does not allow for incorporating explanatory variables other than time.
+In addition, it is often characterized more as an algorithm of statistical steps than as a statistical model with estimated parameters (e.g., Wan et al., 2017) and it does not usually estimate standard errors to allow hypothesis testing (but see Hafen, 2010).
+STL methods may also over-simplify trends into fixed components that do not change over time, e.g., a seasonal estimate that is constant across years.
 This limitation presents challenges when addressing questions relevant to long-term water quality data, such as timing of seasonal peaks that can suggest system response to changing environmental conditions (Cloern and Jassby, 2010; Navarro et al., 2012).

-The weighted regression on time, discharge, and season (WRTDS) method addresses the problem of inflexibility in STL by using a more general local regression scheme (Beck et al., 2018; Beck and Hagy, 2015; Hirsch et al., 2010).
+The weighted regression on time, discharge, and season (WRTDS) method addresses the problem of inflexibility in STL by using a more general local regression scheme (Beck et al., 2018; Beck and Hagy, 2015; Hirsch et al., 2010; Hirsch et al., 2015).
 Designed for evaluating water quality in rivers where separating the effect of discharge on constituent concentration is important, WRTDS estimates a moving window regression model with components that allow parameters to vary smoothly in relation to both time and discharge.
 This yields parameters that are specific to season, year, and flow regime.
 The WRTDS approach is conceptually similar to local kernel smoothing methods, with specific application to explanatory variables relevant for water quality constituents (i.e., season, year, and discharge).
 Standard error estimates of predictions from WRTDS are available through a block bootstrap approach applied to the model results (Hirsch et al., 2015).
 Although a useful addition to the original method (Hirsch et al., 2010), the approach requires extensive resampling using a previously fitted model.
 Alternative methods that include standard error estimates simultaneously with model output may be preferred for intensive or more iterative applications.

-Generalized additive models (GAMs) are central to this paper and form the basis of the fourth method to separate fluctuations on different time scales.
-GAMs combine one or more smoothing splines to model patterns in data and may be seen as generalizing the concepts behind STL and WRTDS (Haraguchi et al., 2015; He et al., 2006; Morton and Henderson, 2008; Murphy et al., 2019; Pearce et al., 2011).
+Finally, GAMs can satisfy the requirements and priorities identified above and were adopted as a central component for the trend analyses herein.
+GAMs combine one or more smoothing splines to model patterns in data and can be reasonably viewed as generalizing the concepts behind STL and WRTDS (Haraguchi et al., 2015; He et al., 2006; Morton and Henderson, 2008; Murphy et al., 2019; Pearce et al., 2011).
 The basis functions used to formulate GAMs can be customized based on expected patterns in the data.
-One example includes cyclic splines, which can be used to model seasonal patterns, and low-dimensional interactions.
+Examples include cyclic splines, which can be used to model seasonal patterns, and low-dimensional interactions (Wood, 2017).
 GAMs have added flexibility because they can include both parametric (e.g., linear or quadratic) components and non-parametric (spline) components.
-Multiple approaches have been developed to determine the optimal degree of smoothness.
+Multiple approaches have been developed to determine the optimal degree of smoothness (Wood, 2004; 2017).
 These approaches are based on optimization of out-of-sample prediction error, which addresses a key concern around methods like WRTDS that do not have analogs for choosing optimal degrees of smoothing.
-GAMs can also produce comparable results similar to those provided by WRTDS (Beck and Murphy, 2017) and have readily obtainable uncertainty estimates.
+GAMs can also produce results comparable to those provided by WRTDS (Beck and Murphy, 2017) and have readily obtainable uncertainty estimates.
 Further, GAMs have natural frequentist and Bayesian interpretations, are naturally extensible to include random effects (i.e., generalized additive mixed models or GAMMs), and have computationally efficient implementations (Wood, 2017).